firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/rules.md

 You can apply your rules to existing transactions.
 On the rule-overview (page ``/rules``), either use the "on/off"-icon or the ellipsis menu in a rule group to apply entire rule groups or individual rules to your transactions.
 See for some screenshots below.

+## Boolean logic

+This feature of Firefly III is pretty advanced, even if I say so myself.
+It does not support complicated rules.
+Rules like "the budget must be Groceries and the shop must be A or B" combine different operators ("and" and "or").
+This will not work.

 ## Screenshots

 ![A new rule can be given some basic information.](images/rules-meta.png)